Mikroservices/Recaptcha/README.md

 # Recaptcha

 Library is prepared for support Google Recaptcha service to Vapor applications.
-First you need to obtain a secret key from: https://www.google.com/recaptcha/admin
+First you need to obtain a secret key from: https://www.google.com/recaptcha/admin.

+Most part of the code was originally created here: [gotranseo/vapor-recaptcha](https://github.com/gotranseo/vapor-recaptcha).

 ## Installation